Bread of Life Ministries

 Thank You for the precious gift of life that You have entrusted to me.
 As I prepare to bring this child into the world, I lean on Your promises and Your strength.
 You are my refuge and fortress, my God in whom I trust (Psalm 91:2).

 Lord, I ask for Your presence to surround me during labor and delivery.
-You have said in Your Word, "Fear not, for I am with you; be not dismayed, for I am your God.
-I will strengthen you, I will help you, I will uphold you with my righteous right hand" (Isaiah 41:10).
-Grant me courage and peace, knowing that You are near.
+You have said in Your Word, "Don’t you be afraid, for I am with you.
+Don’t be dismayed, for I am your God.
+I will strengthen you.
+Yes, I will help you.
+Yes, I will uphold you with the right hand of my righteousness" (Isaiah 41:10).
+Please grant me courage and peace, knowing that You are near.

 Father, I pray for a smooth and safe delivery.
 May Your hand guide the doctors, nurses, and everyone caring for me and my baby.
 As Psalm 139:13-14 reminds me, You knit this precious life together in my womb, and this child is fearfully and wonderfully made.